AntonioMerendaz/MedtouchApps/README.md

 <h1 id="top">Medtouch Applications</h2>

 ###### These are the applications built and deployed during my work at [Medtouch](https://www.medtouch.com.br).
-During these over 8 years, I've built over 10 apps for the [iOS Platform](#appios) and 5 for the [Android Platform](#appandroid) and the respective app updates for both platforms.
-###### It is worth mentioning that most of the applications for the iOS platform were built in Objective-C, using all different types of tools and frameworks available at the time and the Android applications were done in HTML/CSS/JS/jQuery/Bootstrap and using cross-platform tools like Intel XDK, PhoneGap and Apache Cordova to wrap into native builds!
-###### Another aspect to take into account is the "timing".
+During these over 8 years, I've built over 10 apps for the [iOS Platform](#appios) and 5 for the [Android Platform](#appandroid) and the respective app updates for both platforms.<br>It is worth mentioning that most of the applications for the iOS platform were built in Objective-C, using all different types of tools and frameworks available at the time and the Android applications were done in HTML/CSS/JS/jQuery/Bootstrap and using cross-platform tools like Intel XDK, PhoneGap and Apache Cordova to wrap into native builds!<br>Another aspect to take into account is the "timing".
 Some features that with the current tools and frameworks are trivial to do, was done/built "manually" and I'll present this as it was at that time (innovative, difficult to accomplish).

 ### iOS: